mansotra99/Fast-api-Boilerplate/README.md

 ### **Fast-api-Boilerplate**

+FastAPI framework, high performance, easy to learn, fast to code, ready for production

 ## ENVIRONMENT
 For each Type of environment Create a respective file and pass those variables in start.sh file